 The Communications Center has direct connections to the National Crime Information Center (NCIC), eJusticeNY & the Integrated Justice Portal, the NYS Division of Homeland Security & Emergency Services, and the National Weather Service.

 What is 9-1-1 & How Does It Work?

 9-1-1 is the number to call for Police, Fire, or Emergency Medical response.
 Public Safety Dispatchers are trained professionals who will assist in getting help to you as quickly and as safely as possible.
 When you call 9-1-1 your Name, Address, & Phone # appears on a computer screen.
 The PSD will verify your information and ascertain the nature of your problem.
 Try to remain calm & answer all of his/her questions.
-Do Not Hang Up!!
-It is essential that the PSD obtain as much information as possible, especially for the safety of law enforcement officers responding to a "crime in progress".
+DO NOT HANG-UP!!
+It is essential that the PSD obtains as much information as possible, especially for the safety of law enforcement officers responding to a "crime in progress".

 If your call is medical in nature, all PSD's are Emergency Medical Dispatch (EMD) certified.
 This means they are trained to gather information from you relative to your medical emergency and provide you with vital medical instructions prior to the arrival of Emergency Medical Services (EMS) personnel.

 Some calls are not 9-1-1 appropriate.
 These calls tie-up emergency lines and PSD's un-necessarily.
 Here are some examples: